Arrested for Assault in St. Paul, Minnesota?

 Experienced Legal Help for Those Charged With Assault

 If you have been arrested for any type of assault, it is important to speak to a criminal defense lawyer as soon as possible.
-I am Justin Schiks, an experienced trial attorney who has successfully defended clients against all types of assault charges, including those involving:
+I am Justin Schiks, an experienced Woodbury Assault Lawyer who has successfully defended clients against all types of assault charges, including those involving:

 - Domestic assault